canonical/ubuntu-cloud-docs/docs/aws/aws-how-to/kubernetes/deploy-ubuntu-pro-cluster.rst

 Change <CLUSTER_NAME> and <YOUR_EKS_VERSION> accordingly.

 Note that Ubuntu 22.04 LTS (non pro) covers EKS versions up to 1.32.
-For newer EKS versions please use Ubuntu 24.04 LTS or use the already pre activated Pro AMIs which provide broader coverage: :doc:`deploy-ubuntu-pro-cluster-with-eks-pro-ami`).
+For newer EKS versions please use Ubuntu 24.04 LTS or use the already pre activated Pro AMIs which provide broader coverage: :ref:`deploy-ubuntu-pro-cluster-with-eks-pro-ami`).

 Add the following content to your file.